-Applicants can request for EPO examiner interviews and EPO Examining Division oral proceedings to proceed via video-conference.
-Video-conferencing is not available for EPO opposition division and board of appeal oral proceedings.
+Until May 2020, applicants could request for EPO examiner interviews and EPO Examining Division oral proceedings to be held by video-conference, but video-conferencing was not available for EPO Opposition Division and Board of Appeal oral proceedings.

 All our offices have their own video-conference facilities which are compatible with those used by the EPO.
 These facilities are available for use by our attorneys in making video-conference calls to the EPO.

-Documents can be filed during a video-conference by email.
+Documents can be filed and received during a video-conference by email.

-The EPO Guidelines indicate that where technical problems occur such that oral proceedings held by video-conference cannot be conducted openly and fairly, then the oral proceedings should be terminated and a new summons issued.
+If technical problems prevent the oral proceedings by video-conference from being conducted openly and fairly, then the oral proceedings will be terminated and a new summons to oral proceedings issued.

 This information is simplified and must not be taken as a definitive statement of the law or practice.